inductiva/inductiva/docs-sources/openfast/run-50-simulations-in-parallel/sections/section2.md

 the necessary input files are already prepared.

 ## Code Overview
-The code required to run an OpenFAST simulation using the Inductiva API is always the same, we just need to adapt it for this use case, as shown below.
+The code required to run an OpenFAST simulation using the Inductiva API is always the same.
+We just need to adapt it for this use case, as shown below.

 ```python
 import inductiva